George J. Peters

-George J. Peters (1924 – March 24, 1945) was a soldier of the United States Army and a recipient of the highest decoration of the United States Armed Forces—the Medal of Honor—for his actions in the final stages of World War II during Operation Varsity.
+George Joseph Peters (1924 – March 24, 1945) was a soldier of the United States Army and a recipient of the highest decoration of the United States Armed Forces—the Medal of Honor—for his actions in the final stages of World War II during Operation Varsity.

 Biography

 Peters joined the United States Army from his birth city of Cranston, Rhode Island, in 1943, and by March 24, 1945, was serving as a private in Company G, 507th Parachute Infantry Regiment, 17th Airborne Division.
 On that day, his unit was dropped by parachute across the Rhine river near Flüren, suburb of Wesel, Germany.
 Immediately upon landing, Peters single-handedly attacked a German machine gun emplacement which was firing on his group.
 He succeeded in destroying the position despite being mortally wounded during his advance.
 He was posthumously awarded the Medal of Honor eleven months later, on February 8, 1946.

 Peters was buried at the Netherlands American Cemetery, in Margraten, the Netherlands.